Jeffrey-Ede/Miscellaneous/README.md

 # Website Development Repository

-This repository contains webpages that I'm making to learn web development.
+This repository contains some webpages that I've made to learn web development.